 Know yourself.
 Know your health.

-The Cancer Risk Assessment and Genetic Clinic provides individual counseling, risk assessment, genetic testing and surveillance to anyone identified as having an increased risk of cancer or those with a cancer diagnosis.
+The Genetics and Risk Assessment Clinic provides individual counseling, risk assessment, genetic testing and surveillance to anyone identified as having an increased risk of cancer or those with a cancer diagnosis.

-Our Genetic Nurse Practitioners are advanced registered nurse practitioners who specialize in oncology genetics, and cancer risk counseling.
+Our team of genetic professionals specialize in oncology genetics and cancer risk counseling.
 Their expertise meets the high standards of the American College of Surgeons Commission on Cancer.
 They provide cancer risk assessment, genetic counseling and testing, referrals, and follow-up care for at-risk individuals.

 1. Initial assessment